-First, diagnosis.
-Your doc will check your blood pressure, do blood tests to check your liver and kidney function, and do a urinalysis to check your urine for protein.
+Your doctor will check your blood pressure, do blood tests to check your liver and kidney function, and do a urinalysis to check your urine for protein.

 Does postpartum preeclampsia go away?

-Knowing the signs of preeclampsia after delivery is the best thing you can do to protect yourself as it means you’ll be able to get treatment as soon as possible.
-Look out for spikes in blood pressure, nausea and vomiting, vision changes, swelling, and severe abdominal pain.
-Check in with your doc should you experience any of these symptoms.
+Again, knowing the signs of preeclampsia after delivery is the best thing you can do to protect yourself, as it means you’ll be able to get treatment as soon as possible.